-The Meaning of Sacrifice: A Solo Parents Struggle
+The Meaning of Sacrifice: A Solo Parent Struggle

 Everyone already knows what parenting is.
-You can simply say, it is raising a child by a parent.
+It is simply defined as raising a child by a parent.
 A parent must see to it that the child's need is given from infancy to adulthood, must see to it that the child's well-being is developed: physically, emotionally, socially and intellectually.
 (Maybe you know some more that you may add).
-The question is, how would a parent become a parent if he/she sacrifices the time and distance that he/she is supposed to be spending with her child?
+The question is, how would a parent become a parent if he/she sacrifices the time and distance that he/she is supposed to be spending with the child?
 That is my case and I came to a point wondering if I am a good parent or not.

 I was raised by a solo parent because my father died when I was still a child.
 So that wasn't my mom's choice to become a solo parent.
 Nevertheless, she raised us as to how she knew it must be done.
 She worked hard for us.
 I tried to understand her ways, her reasons and her actions.
 Probably that was one of the reasons why I took Psychology.
 Now, I am a solo parent, too.
 It wasn't my choice either but somehow, it was my decision not to marry the father for I saw in him his unwillingness for the responsibility.
 I opened my heart and life to someone else but it didn't work.
 (Well, its a different story).